jmmastey/bundler-stats/README.md

 Thanks to the many kind people at [RailsCamp East 2016](http://east.railscamp.com) for the help, the ideas, and the support.

+Thanks to Isaac Bowen for being pedantic about speeling.

 License
 -------